How do I maintain my nonimmigrant status?

 Can I extend my DS-2019?

-Yes, it is possible for international students (J-1) to request an extension of his or her DS-2019.
-The extension must be requested before the current program end date listed on the DS-2019.
+Yes, it is possible for exchange visitors to request an extension of their DS-2019.
+The extension must be requested by email to your OISS advisor with supporting documentation before your program end date.

 How can I work and where?